AdaRoseCannon/webvr/index.md

 This is all stuff you can do with A-Frame, it gets easier and easier as the community grows and we use each others components.

 We will stand on the shoulders of giants and together we build great things.

+Btw if you build something cool, send it to me.

 <script>window.aSlidesSlideData['slide-fancy-demo-and-conculsion'] = window.iframeSlide</script>